 Daniel swallowed hard.
 Just get to your seat.
 Just get to your seat.

 One eager red-head jumped up, giant grin ready to swallow Daniel whole.
 “Hey, Wittiker!
-How many guys did your mom sleep with last night?”
+Your mom still sleeping with guys for money?”

 “Hey, come on.”

-Tommy cackled as he elbowed Daniel’s hands away.
-He examined the cover, smacking his gum.
-“Outcast of Redwall?”
+Tommy cackled, chipped front tooth jutting out, as he elbowed Daniel’s hands away.
+He examined the cover, smacking his gum, “Outcast of Redwall?”
 Tommy shook his head, “What the hell is this?
 A book about furry little animals in capes?
-What a woman.”
-He jeered, friends cackling behind him in tune.
+God, you really are a girl.”
+He jeered, his gang mimicking in kind.

 “It’s not – it’s a war story.
 Just give it back, please.”

 Tommy blew a bubble, tapping the book in his palm.
-“If you want your chick lit back so badly, then work for it, Danny boy.”
-He raised it high above his head.
+“If you want your chick lit back so badly then work for it, Danielle.”
+He dangled it high above his head.
 Tommy was the tallest kid in class and Daniel was no match for his reach.

 “Come on man.”
-He stared at Tommy, not even trying.
+He stared at Tommy, not even bothering to try.

 Tommy popped another giant bubble in Daniel’s face, holding the book up high, “Work for it, Wittiker.”

-Daniel opened the book in disgust, watermelon big league chew stretching across the pages of his favorite book.
-“What the hell man?”
+Daniel opened the book in disgust, watermelon Big League Chew stretching across the pages, “Wha- what the hell, man?”

 The school bus vomited Daniel off early.
 Like some sort of cosmic blessing, the school had received a bomb threat and so South Lincoln Middle School had early dismissal.
-Daniel survived another day (if survival was the word for it).
-But his book had an altogether different ending.
-Daniel stared at the sticky remains of one of his favorite books yet.
-Daniel burned.
-It was the second book Tommy left his trademark in this month.
+And so Daniel survived another day (if survival was the word for it).
+But his book met with an altogether different fate.
+Daniel stared at the sticky remains., stomach burning.
+It was the second book Tommy left his trademark calling card in this month.
+And still, his brother’s words echoed mightily in his head.
+Could he ever stand up for himself?
+Or anyone else for that matter?

 Kicking a stone, he walked passionless toward home.
-His inner autopilot told him to go inside.
-Empty house, empty fridge.
-One eight-year-old television.
-One five-year-old stereo.
-Routine told him to ignore homework until the final hour and instead drown himself in a sea of Pearl Jam, Nirvana, maybe even a little Stone Temple Pilots, and a stack of Brian Jacques novels untouched by the greasy hands of Tommy Haddock.
+His inner autopilot directed him toward the back door where he would be met with an empty house, an emptier fridge.
+There’d still be one eight-year-old television, one five-year-old stereo.
+At least some things in this house were reliable, so reliable they gathered inches of dust around their shoulders.
+Routine told him to ignore homework until the final hour and instead drown himself in a sea of Pearl Jam, Nirvana, and a stack of pristine Brian Jacques novels.
 Perhaps he’d even finish learning “Pennyroyal Tea” on his bass today.
 Daniel fidgeted with his lip piercing, staring at his apartment complex.
 The piercing scolded him like his history teacher, Mrs. Fleming, had.
 The lady had definitely pierced it wrong.

 “Hey.
 Hey, you.
 Kid.”